polifonia-project/stories/Sethus: Music Theorist/Sethus#3_ConflictingAnalyticalAnnotations.md

 CQ23: If available online, what is the URL of the composition?

-CQ24: In the case of a manuscript/printed sources, where is it housed?
+CQ24: In the case of a manuscript/printed source, where is it housed?

 CQ25: Who is the scientific editor of the composition?